Do you need to find a gift for a friend, partner, sibling or parent who loves tennis? Are you struggling with what to get them?

 The collapsable design means this cart folds down into a much more convenient size that will fit into the boot of any car.
 It also comes with a carry case.

-When opened, the Gamma Ballhopper holds up to 150 tennis balls, allowing coaches to feed ample balls to their students before it's time to pick them up.
+When opened, the Gamma Ballhopper (Amazon) holds up to 150 tennis balls, allowing coaches to feed ample balls to their students before it's time to pick them up.

 Foam Roller and Massage Stick